gpcnetwork/QUAIL/README.md

+# Data Quality

-### This repository will include all materials for the project working on the implementation of data quality rules against PCORnet CDM and GROUSE
+This repository will include all materials for the projects that work on the implementation of data quality rules against PCORnet CDM and GROUSE